jgagne/typography-2-fa-17/02-semantic-content.md

 - [ ] Don’t mess with lowercase letter-spacing
 - [ ] Adjust letter-spacing when setting in all-caps
 - [ ] Get your kerning settings right `#metric
-- [ ] Only use free or paid fonts with an EULA stating that web-embedding is allowed `#staylegal`
+- [ ] Only use free or paid fonts with an EULA stating that web-embedding is allowed `#legalaction`
 - [ ] Exclusively use of the `@font-face` syntax for embedding web fonts instead of propriety web services syntax from Google Fonts, Adobe Typekit, etc. `#webstandards`

 #### Details